yasminmccann/git-flow-exercise1/walkthrough/7-release-bugs.md

 ## Next

-Finally, we will walk through the process of completing a release: merging into master, back down into develop, and creating a GitHub release tag.
+Finally, we will walk through the process of completing a release: merging into main, back down into develop, and creating a GitHub release tag.

 [Go](8-completed-release.md)